longitachi/ZLPhotoBrowser/README.md

   Fix:
     Fix the bug of wrong size when merging videos.
     Hide redo button when filtering or color adjusting.
-● 4.3.7
-  Add:
-    Modify the parameter type of selectImageBlock and use ZLResultModel for callback.
-Delete shouldAnialysisAsset property.
-    Photo editor adapts to iPad.
-    Arabic supported.
-    Support redo in graffiti and mosaic tools.
-    Support for modifying the tint color of the image editor icon.
-  Fix:
-    Fix the bug of getting the wrong version of the video when editing the video.
 ...
 ```